Kennesaw State Owls men's basketball statistical leaders

 The Kennesaw State Owls men's basketball statistical leaders are individual statistical leaders of the Kennesaw State Owls men's basketball program in various categories, including points, rebounds, assists, steals, and blocks.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Owls represent Kennesaw State University in the NCAA's ASUN Conference.
+As of the next college basketball season in 2024–25, the Owls represent Kennesaw State University in the NCAA Division I Conference USA.

 Kennesaw State began competing in intercollegiate basketball in 1985.
 These lists are updated through the end of the 2020–21 season.